netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 Hello and welcome to module 11 of the NetBox 'Zero-to-Hero' course.
 In [Module 10: Providers and Circuits](../10-providers-and-circuits/10-providers-and-circuits.md), Network Engineer Susan added the Circuit to connect the new Brisbane branch office to the Internet.

-Now it's time for the Brisbane office to 'go live', so Eric is going to use a custom script to Update the status of the Site, all Locations, Racks, Devices, Clusters and VMs located at the site from `Planned` to `Active` This will be much quicker and more convenient than having to go into each section of the NetBox UI to update the status of all the objects.
+Now it's time for the Brisbane office to 'go live', so Eric is going to use a custom script to Update the status of the Site, and all Locations, Racks, Devices, Clusters and VMs at the site from `Planned` to `Active`.
+Using a script to do this will be much quicker and more convenient than having to go into each section of the NetBox UI to update the status of all the objects.
 He can simply run the script to update everything in a couple of seconds!

 Eric's boss has also just informed him that a new branch office is planned for Stockholm, Sweden and that he should plan for this also.
 As the company has standardized on the same network equipment for all branch office locations, Eric is going to use another Custom Script to create the planned site, as well as the network devices that he is planning to deploy there.

 By the end of this module you will be able to:
 - Describe what Custom Scripts are in NetBox and what kind of tasks they can be used to accomplish
-- Understand the basics of writing Custom Scripts and also where to find documentation do help you develop your own scripts
+- Understand the basics of writing Custom Scripts and also where to find documentation to help you develop your own scripts
-- Kick start writing your Custom Scripts by copying the two example scripts included with this module to get you going
+- Kick start writing your Custom Scripts collection by copying the two example scripts included with this module to get you going

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: